Our Goal: Restore Affordability, Forever

 Mobilize younger residents to support the building of new homes

-With a focus on Metro Vancouver and Victoria — to start — we're working to change the culture around new supply by getting more people involved, and by showing what we can accomplish when we focus on opportunity instead of fear.
+With a focus on Metro Vancouver — to start — we're working to change the culture around new supply by getting more people involved, and by showing what we can accomplish when we focus on opportunity instead of fear.

 Restrict harmful demand from global capital and short-term rental operators